department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/research/Veteran-tasks/moderated/research-plan.md

 #### Primary criteria (must-haves)
 - 5 are Veterans
-- 3 are caregivers of Veterans
+- 3 are Veterans' family members or caregivers, survivors, or service members
 - 5 have experience with one or more of the following VA benefits or services: health care, education or career services, disability benefits, housing benefits, pension, life insurance, or burial benefits
-- 3 have NO experience with the following VA benefits or services: health care, education or career services, disability benefits, housing benefits, pension, life insurance, or burial benefits
+- 3 have NO experience with health care, but DO have experience with one or more of the following VA benefits or services: education or career services, disability benefits, housing benefits, pension, life insurance, or burial benefits
+- 3 have NO experience with ANY VA benefits or services (including health care, education or career services, disability benefits, housing benefits, pension, life insurance, or burial benefits)
 - ALL have a computer, tablet, or smartphone and are willing to be complete their interview on one of those devices
   - During the session, are willing to share over Zoom a web browser window on their device
   - Have a working microphone on their device